How many cases of COVID-19 are there in the Waterloo region? - ExBulletin

 How many cases of COVID-19 are there in the Waterloo region?

-This is a rapidly evolving situation.The information in this article was last updated on October 15th...Updated as more data is released Waterloo Public Health Area..
+This is a rapidly evolving situation.The information in this article was last updated on October 18th...Updated as more data is released Waterloo Public Health Area..

 There was a total 609,308 The COVID-19 test was conducted (updated on Tuesday and Friday).